 Tip 2: Show the interviewer that you are willing to go the extra mile to relay information.

 Answer: My last boss was mostly not around.
-He had several meetings to attend, and therefore, getting news to him was not easy.
+He had several meetings to attend, and therefore, getting the news to him was not easy.
 I decided to relay information early in the morning before he left to his commitments, which worked.

 14. How Do You Handle Angry Or Upset Clients?